- Home |

 Olivia Mead:

-I was going to say we solve Matters in which by Richard Osmond, a new one purely because there's this one, well, there's a lot of funniness in that.
-There's this one character who is the best friend of the protagonist who just describes to you how he gets from A to B all the time.
-And there's something about it that makes me laugh so much like every single Christmas day morning, like, oh, did you get the M three?
+I was going to say We Solve Murders by Richard Osmond.
+Because there's this one character who is the best friend of the protagonist who just describes to you how he gets from A to B all the time.
+And there's something about it that makes me laugh so much like every single Christmas day morning, like, oh, did you get the M3?
 Yeah, yeah.
 Apparently Junction six was a nightmare.
 It's that family chat all the time.
-But the other one for me and for the more lighthearted kind of escapist side is we just published the new book by Stanley Tucci, the kind of most amazingly gorgeous man in the world, which is someone's got a crush.
-Honestly, it's, and it's called What I Ate in a year, and it is just filled with delicious food and delicious name dropping and delicious anecdotes.
+But the other one for me and for the more lighthearted kind of escapist side is we just published the new book by Stanley Tucci, the kind of most amazingly gorgeous man in the world and it's called What I Ate in a Year, and it is just filled with delicious food and delicious name dropping and delicious anecdotes.
 And so that might not be the bomb for some people, but I think for other people, for just pure delight, and it's because it's his diary.
 It's short, it's digestible, sort of pick it up and put it down.
-But those are the ones that I sort of thought if I was feeling really miserable and I just needed to curl on the sofa and down and forget everything, being in Stanley Tui's world is not a bad thing, not a bad place to be.
-I love that.
-Thank you.
+But those are the ones that I sort of thought if I was feeling really miserable and I just needed to curl on the sofa and down and forget everything, being in Stanley Tucci's world is not a bad thing, not a bad place to be.

 Louise Jones:

-I have a different world.
-I can take you into quite the leap, quite the leap.
-If anyone's a fan of Gone Fishing, the Bob Mortimer and Paul White House series.
-We have a porter biography by Ted the dog who is ultimately the star of the show, the dog that is in the series, and this is the story of his life, the pornography, and if you just, everybody loves dogs, everybody loves him, particularly he a real character of a dog.
-And this is just a really light-hearted tale told from his own doggy voice that yeah, voice.
-That's adorable.
-Yeah, that's a great shout.
+I have a different world I can take you into quite the leap, quite the leap.
+If anyone's a fan of Gone Fishing, the Bob Mortimer and Paul Whitehouse series.
+We have a porter biography by Ted the dog, who is ultimately the star of the show, the dog that is in the series, and this is the story of his life.
+Everybody loves dogs, everybody loves him, particularly.
+He's a real character of a dog.
+And this is just a really light-hearted tale told from his own doggy voice.
 He's seen some great, great TV appearances.
 He's a real star, charming, all the TV presenters signing with a poor print of the cue.
-He's read
+I can imagine he's read the audiobook.
+I can imagine absolutely signing books left, right and centre, but a real kind of lovely, lovely read and perfect.

 Joel Richardson: